apache/drill/_docs/query/query-complex/030-using-sql-functions-clauses-and-joins.md

 ---
-title: "Query 2: Using Standard SQL Functions, Clauses, and Joins"
+title: "Using SQL Functions, Clauses, and Joins"
 parent: "Querying Complex Data"
 ---
 You can use standard SQL clauses, such as WHERE and ORDER BY, to elaborate on